ansible/ansible/docs/docsite/rst/community/documentation_contributions.rst

     pip install --user -r requirements.txt
     pip install --user -r docs/docsite/requirements.txt

 The :file:`docs/docsite/requirements.txt` file allows a wide range of versions and may install new releases of required packages.
 New releases of these packages may cause problems with the Ansible docs build.
-If you want to install tested versions of these dependencies, use :file:`docs/docsite/known_good_reqs.txt` instead:
+If you want to install tested versions of these dependencies, use :file:`test/sanity/code-smell/docs-build.requirements.txt` instead, which matches the dependencies used by CI:

 .. code-block:: bash

     pip install --user -r requirements.txt
-    pip install --user -r docs/docsite/known_good_reqs.txt
+    pip install --user -r test/sanity/code-smell/docs-build.requirements.txt

 You can drop ``--user`` if you have set up a virtual environment (venv/virtenv).